sudheerj/javascript-interview-questions/README.md

       ```

       ##### Code Execution
-        1. When first and second of code execute since they are setTimeout function that’s  why callback  function will be stored in callback queue. and we will have two callback function in our callback queue
+        1. When 1st and 2nd statement executes, Since they are setTimeout functions their callback functions will be stored in callback queue we will have two callback function in our callback queue.
-        2. In third line we have defined a promise that simply calling a resolve function
+        2. In 3rd statement we have defined a promise and are calling resolve function.
-        3. In fourth line we are printing on console
+        3. In 4th statement we are printing ouput "3" on the console.
-        4. In fifth and sixth line we are calling resolve function of the promise. because of that microtask of promise will be added in microtask queue.
-We will have two micro task in our queue
+        4. When 5th and 6th statements executes, the microtask of promise will be added in microtask queue and We will have two microtask in our queue.
-        5. Seventh line we again have setTimeout so we will have three callback function in out callback queue.
+        5. In the 7th statement we have setTimeout so we will have three callback function in our callback queue.

-      #### output
-        1. While executing the code first main thread will execute the whole script. it will add the microtask and callback in their respective queues
-        2. That why we will have 3 in the first line. then all the task from microtask queue will be executed since microtask queue has higher priority and it will print 4 5
+        6. Since our main thread is free,it will exectute the microtask queue function in FIFO(First In First Out) order, hence 4 , 5 will be printed on the console.
-        3. Then it will execute the function of callback queue and print 1 2 6
+        7. Finally as execution of microtask queue is concluded, The main thread will excute callback function of callback queue and we will get ouput as 1, 2 ,6 on the console.

+      #### Output
+      ```
-        4. That why the output will be 3 4 5 1 2 6
+        3 4 5 1 2 6
+      ```